 - Walk the dog

 - Take me on vacation

 You and your partner can compete each week for "mini prizes."
 Both of you pick one of the wagering coupons.
-The person who is ahead at the end of the week gets the "mini prize" noted on the wagering coupon which they have selected.
+The person ahead at the end of the week gets the "mini prize" noted on the wagering coupon they have selected.